Correos de México

-Correos de México, formerly named Servicio Postal Mexicano (Sepomex), is the national postal service of Mexico.
+Correos de México (English: Mails of Mexico), formerly named Servicio Postal Mexicano (Sepomex; English: Mexican Postal Service, MPS), is the national postal service of Mexico.
 It has been active for over 100 years, and its system has roots going back to 1580.

 Reorganization

 In 1986, the government gave autonomy to the Postal Service.
 This was in response to the need to improve the service, which was considered one of the worst in the world and was facing more competition from private companies.

 In order to compete with the private postal services like DHL, UPS, FedEx, Multipak, Estafeta and others the postal service created a new entity, "Mexpost," but more expensive than normal postal service but also more efficient working as a private company but still being part of the Mexican Postal Service.

 Recent history

 In 2008, President Felipe Calderón ordered the overhaul of Servicio Postal Mexicano and rebranded it as Correos de México.
 Along with a new name and new image, created by Carl Forssell, the agency was restructured helping to streamline operations, improve performance, and expand postal outlets to non-traditional locations like private businesses.